DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 **Complete traces dropped by the tracer rate limiter (Orange)**:

-When you choose the [configure the ingestion rate of a service](#change-the-default-ingestion-rate), a rate limiter set to 100 traces/second is automatically enabled.
+When you choose to [configure the ingestion rate of a service](#change-the-default-ingestion-rate), a rate limiter set to 100 traces/second by default is automatically enabled.
 Refer to your tracer configuration if you wish to configure this rate limiter.

 **Traces dropped due to the agent CPU limit (Red)**: